abrapartners/abra.ai/bench/README.md

-# Botpress Benchmark
+# Abra.AI Benchmark

-##How to run
+## How to run

-Botpress has to be running
+Abra.AI has to be running

 ```
 yarn